christianalfoni/EmptyBox/drafts/2015_11_05_Flux-vs-Baobab.md

 })
 ```

 So this is actually all we need when defining a Baobab tree.
 We create the tree by passing the object representing all the state.
 We do not split it into multiple state containers.
 If we want more state we just add it to this single object.
+With very big application you might decide to split the tree into multiple isolated branches, but you will still be able to read all the state of the specific branch as a whole.

 But how do we act upon dispatched actions?
 Well, when you represent all the state in your application as one state container you do not need a dispatcher and actions.
 There is only one place to go and that is the Baobab tree.
 It is still as predictable as traditional Flux.

 But how what about the switch statements, we have to change the state of the tree!
 With a Baobab tree you do not need to define custom state changing logic, you have an API to change the state.